peterthomassen/draft-ietf-dnsop-cds-consistency/draft-ietf-dnsop-cds-consistency.md

 RFC 7344 automates this for DS records by having the child publish CDS and/or CDNSKEY records which hold the prospective DS parameters.
-Similarly, RFC 7477 specifies CSYNC records to indicate a desired update of the delegation's NS records.
+Similarly, RFC 7477 specifies CSYNC records to indicate a desired update of the delegation's NS (and glue) records.
 Parent-side entities (e.g. Registries, Registrars) typically discover these records by querying them from the child, and then use them to update the delegation's DS RRset accordingly.